 You can achieve a great smoke flavor in your barbecue sauce by adding smoked paprika instead of regular Paprika.
 If you do not like a smoky flavor, you can use regular paprika.

-You can use your barbecue sauce immediately or store in the refrigerator once cooled.
+You can use your barbecue sauce immediately or store it in the refrigerator once it has cooled.

 Your homemade barbecue sauce will last 10 - 12 days in the refrigerator (you can keep it longer, but the quality of the sauce will not be as good) or it can be frozen in portions and defrosted as needed.

 Enjoy My Other Whole30 Sauces and Condiments: